kaidez/javascript-prototype-screencast/scripts/01-script.md

 The header has Bootstrap's jumbotron class and that presses up to the top of the page...this headerMargin class here prevents that.
 And at the bottom of the page is a reference to jQuery...we're going to use that a little bit.

 And below that is a reference to main.js and this is the spot where I'll build the my prototype code, so let's go there and start building.
 So as I said, the Blueprint class that represents the basic design of a house.
-And this class will be in the form of constructor function.
+And this class will be in the form of constructor function called Blueprint.

-So I'll create a constructor function called Blueprint...and this will take just one parameter.
+And this will take just one parameter.
 I want each home to have a unique id called homeID, so I'll set that parameter up here.

 And it also means that I have to attach the parameter to the context of this function, so I'll type...this-dot-home-id = homeID.

-Again in JavaScript, the "this" keyword refers to the context...in other words, it's referring to current function it's dealing with and I'll explain it further.
+Again in JavaScript, the "this" keyword refers to the context...in other words, it's referring to current function it's dealing with.
 But that's easier to do if I add some more properties first and define them against "this".

 So I'll start by adding some common home properties...things that all homes have.
 And these aren't going to change...so every house has a living room so I'll define that using "this"....this-dot-living room = living room.